ajpage74/terraform-foundations-azure/AZURE.md

 }
 ```

 See how the `var.location` reference has replaced the plain text?
-Terraform will now allow you to insert any valid location into this space at run time.
+Terraform will now allow you to insert any valid location at run time.
 If the user doesn't choose a value for location it will use the default that you defined in the **variables.tf** file.

 Run an apply and see if anything changes.
 Next try changing the default location in your variables file to something different, for example `East US`.
 Run `terraform apply` again.
 What happens?